Exhibitions

 ARTE E NATURA

-From 10 October 2025, to 6 January 2026, Accademia Carrara presents ARTE E NATURA, an exhibition curated by Patrizia Cavazzini in collaboration with Maria Luisa Pacelli, dedicated to stone painting between the 16th and 17th centuries.
+From October 10, 2025, to January 6, 2026, Accademia Carrara presents ARTE E NATURA, an exhibition curated by Patrizia Cavazzini in collaboration with Maria Luisa Pacelli, dedicated to painting on stone during the 16th and 17th centuries.

-Emerging with Sebastiano del Piombo around the time of the infamous Sack of Rome in 1527, the practice of painting on stone explores the fascinating interplay between nature and artifice, between subject and material: where does human intervention end and nature’s begin?
-How does the support contribute to the meaning of the work?
+Originating with Sebastiano del Piombo around the years of the infamous Sack of Rome in 1527, the practice of painting on stone explores the fascinating relationship between nature and artifice, between subject and material: where does human intervention end and nature’s influence begin?
+How does the surface itself contribute to the meaning of the work?

-The exhibition in Bergamo invites visitors to discover this lesser-known chapter in art history, revealing the expressive potential of a medium that, since ancient times, has symbolized moral strength and faith, evoked alchemical allure, embodied metaphors and symbolism, and aspired to eternity.
+The Bergamo exhibition invites visitors to discover this little-known chapter in art history, revealing the potential of a material that, since the dawn of time, has inspired values of moral strength and faith, exercised alchemical seductions, embodied symbols and metaphors, and aspired to eternity.

-From Rome to Florence, from Genoa to the Veneto, this technique—once beloved and then gradually abandoned within little more than a century—engaged prominent artists featured in the exhibition, including Paolo Veronese, Jacopo Bassano, Palma il Giovane, Antonio Tempesta, and Salvator Rosa.
+From Rome to Florence, from Genoa to the Veneto, this technique – loved but gradually abandoned over just more than a century – involved artists featured in the exhibition, including Paolo Veronese, Jacopo Bassano, Palma il Giovane, Antonio Tempesta, Salvator Rosa, and extending to Orazio Gentileschi and Lavinia Fontana.

 Roma, Galleria Borghese